MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 The training data used to train the model from the Dataverse table should conform to the following:

 - Store text and tags as two columns in the same table.
-Each row must have data in the **Text** column.<!--note from editor: Edits suggested, here and throughout, to avoid "should" (I assume these aren't recommendations, but actually requirements?).-->
+Each row must have data in the **Text** column.

-- You can provide one or more tags for a single sample of<!--note from editor: Edit okay?
-"A single text data" just doesn't sound right to me.
-If you don't like, maybe it could be "a single string of text data"?--> text data in a row.
+- You can provide one or more tags to data in the same row in the **Text** column.
 You can also leave the **Tags** column empty.

 - If you've identified multiple tags within the text sample, provide them as delimited text in the **Tags** fields.
 Currently, commas (,), semicolons (;), and tab characters are supported separators.